What is End of Lease Pest Control?

 When clearing a property, tenants typically require the real estate agents to complete a pest control service before they leave the property.

-The reason behind this is that pest control treatment is carried out annually in Australia.
+The reason behind this is that end of lease pest treatment is carried out annually in Australia.
 Having a pest-free home will ensure there are no pests in the property when new tenants move in.

 While you are essentially paying for the new tenant, it was done before you moved into the property as well, so paying for the treatment isn’t a big deal.